obcat/vim-sclow/README.md

 ```

-### Misc
+### Hiding

 By default, when both the first and last line of the buffer are in the window,
 a full-length scrollbar will be shown.

 ![full-length sbar](https://user-images.githubusercontent.com/64692680/100746502-22aa8680-3424-11eb-9bc3-72d54295a36c.png)

-If you want to turn this off, you can use:
+If you want to hide this, use the following:

 ```vim
 let g:sclow_hide_full_length = 1